Published on May 18, 2021

 As the graph from the Standish report highlighted in Orthogonal’s eBook titled Agile in an FDA Regulated Environment points out, 70% of software features that are built don’t get used, either because they’re not that important to the users, or because of inadequate design.
 At the same time, important features are often missed, or discovered late in testing.

 To put it another way: You never get it right the first time.
-Frequent feedback from users lets you iteratively improve the product, starting with prototypes and moving through development, preventing wasted effort on unnecessary features and making the features you do build usable and effective (and reducing human factors risks in the bargain.)
+Frequent feedback from users lets you iteratively improve the product, starting with prototypes and moving through development, preventing wasted effort on unnecessary features and making the features you do build usable and effective (and reducing human factors risks in the bargain.).
+GIven the long development cycles for medical devices, this is an especially useful technique for accelerating the product development lifecycle.

 In order to make it happen, getting user feedback needs to be planned for and made part of the process.
 We recommend borrowing the concept of “Three User Thursdays” from Lean User Experience.
 In this model, every Thursday you bring in three users to talk to.
 You have a backlog of things to work with them on, from prioritization of features to task flows, to testing alternative designs.
 There’s a role on the team for recruiting users and making sure they’re available for testing.
 Most of the testing can be informal (though documented), with formal testing at less frequent intervals.